sergeevizh/onesignal-push/README.md

-# Webpush manage #
+# Wordpress plugin for OneSignal API #

-Webpush sendig with OneSignal in wordpress
+Webpush sending with OneSignal in wordpress

 ### Description ###